grafana/github-datasource/README.md

 With annotations, you can display:

-* Commits
+- Commits
-* Issues
+- Issues
-* Pull Requests
+- Pull Requests
-* Releases
+- Releases
-* Tags
+- Tags

 on a graph.

-All annotations require that you select a field to display on the annotation, and a field that represents the time that the event occured.
+All annotations require that you select a field to display on the annotation, and a field that represents the time that the event occurred.

 ![Annotations editor](https://github.com/grafana/github-datasource/raw/main/docs/screenshots/annotations-editor.png)